xqwustc/xqwustc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I'm Shilong Bao(包世龙, E-mail: baoshilong@ucas.ac.cn).
-Now I am a Post-doc Fellow with the School of Computer Science and Technology, University of Chinese Academy of Sciences (UCAS).
-I got my Ph.D. degree in **Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS)**, supervised by Prof. [Qingming Huang (黄庆明)](https://qmhuang-ucas.github.io/) (IEEE Fellow).
-I am also lucky to have opportunities to collaborate with [Qianqian Xu (许倩倩)](https://qianqianxu010.github.io/) (Professor at Institute of Computing Technology (ICT), CAS), [Xiaochun Cao (操晓春)](https://scst.sysu.edu.cn/members/caoxiaochun.htm) (Dean of School of Cyber Science and Technology, Sun Yat-sen University),  [Yuan He (何源)](https://scholar.google.com/citations?user=cWbXLzgAAAAJ&hl=zh-CN) (Alibaba Group), [Ke Ma (马坷)](https://www.researchgate.net/profile/Ke_Ma10) (Tenure-track Assistant Professor at UCAS), [Zhiyong Yang (杨智勇)](https://joshuaas.github.io/) (Tenure-track Assistant Professor at UCAS).
+I’m Xianquan Wang (王宪泉), currently a third-year Ph.D. student (Since Sep.
+2023) in *Intelligent Science and Technology* at the University of Science and Technology of China (USTC), under the supervision of Prof. Qi Liu (刘淇) ([website](http://staff.ustc.edu.cn/~qiliuql/)).
+Prior to my Ph.D., I completed my Bachelor's degree in Computer Science and Technology at Qingdao University from 2019 to 2023.

-My research interest includes machine learning and data mining.
-I have authored or co-authored several academic papers in top-tier international conferences and journals, including T-PAMI, ICML, NeurIPS, and ACM Multimedia.
+My research interests lie in user modeling & personalization, and cognitive science.
+I am fortunate to collaborate with researchers and have co-authored several papers presented at top-tier conferences, including KDD, EMNLP, AAAI, and IJCAI.

 # 🔥 News